samira-magalhaes/CarCalculatorGUI/README.md

 ## Licença

 Este projeto está sob a licença MIT.
-Veja mais em [LICENSE](LICENSE).
+Veja